The Early Years

 Gorn: They develop more slowly because of the lack of need.

-Tholian: All of the available Tholian ships are published in the main game material.
+Tholian: All of the available Tholian ships are already published in the main game material.

 Hydran: Their pre-conquered fleet.
 These are the ships that fled to the Old Colonies.